You'll love this baked swordfish with lemon and shallots! It's a delicious recipe that only requires about ten minutes of hands-on time!

 If your swordfish has an ammonia smell or smells overly fishy it is likely too old.
 Fresh swordfish will have a slight ocean smell, but it won't be overpowering.

-If you try this baked swordfish recipe, let us know!
-Connect with us on Instagram and share your photos or leave us a rating.
+If you try this baked swordfish recipe, let me know!
+Connect on Instagram and share your photos or leave a star rating below.

 Baked Swordfish Recipe